What's Inside a Mattress?

-Mattresses are made up of a number of layers.
+Mattresses are made using a number of layers.
 All mattresses contain a:

 - Support layer